Chapter 3 - Writing Global Policies for Compliance

 Chapter 3 Use Case Scenario

-This use case is presented throughout this chapter in a call-out to illustrate specific Global Policices.
-The solutions presented can be adjusted to meet your specific needs.
+Use cases are presented throughout this chapter in a call-out to illustrate specific policies.
+The solutions presented can be adjusted to meet your needs.

 - Write a Global Subscription Policy